What Is Shared Death Experience?

 And the truth is, I'm not sure.
 I'd had a tough week.
 Historically, several close family members have died in April, including my mother (April 15).
 Then there is the Passion, which is less brutal than it is hopeful but still pretty darned brutal overall.

 This year a family member was hospitalized on Holy Saturday with a serious illness and stayed in the hospital through Easter and into this week.
 Various small and not so small things went wrong.
 Some people were kind and others were not.
-I didn’t get a whole lot of sleep.
+Those who were not, as it turned out, were Catholic.

-So I don't actually know if I'm ready to unpack this particular dreams.
+So I don't actually know if I'm ready to unpack this particular dream.
 But I have considered some of the questions it brought up for me.

 Should I go through that particular dream doorway?